HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 ### Sufficiency of US Core Data Elements

-US Core profiles contain data elements identified in the US regulations with a few additions that have been agreed upon by the Data Source vendors as the most important data elements for payment, treatment and operations.
-However the research data models are richer in nature and contain significantly more data elements not present in the US Core profiles.
+US Core profiles contain data elements identified in US regulations with a few additions agreed upon by the Data Source vendors.
+These additions are identified as the most important data elements for payment, treatment, and operations.
+However, the research data models are richer in nature and contain significantly more data elements, many of which are not present in the US Core profiles.
-Acknowledging this fact, the MedMorph RA IG is prescribing US Core as starting point to build the framework.
+Acknowledging this fact, the MedMorph RA IG is prescribing US Core as starting point.
 Content IG developers SHOULD leverage CDMH IG to populate the data elements required for common research data models.